 Anyone, from students to business professionals, would find value in quick reply emails that become more refined with continued use.
 Smart Reply supposedly learns from user input and contextual cues to adopt more natural language over time.
 Even though the system isn’t particularly sophisticated at present, user engagement should help it develop.
 So, if you currently use Google’s Inbox and notice these options in the reply box of your next email thread, it might not hurt to give it a try.
 But don’t turn to Smart Reply as a practical option for truly putting a dent in your email inbox (yet).

 Blogging and Reporting

 Some of the articles you currently read are actually written by AI.
 Like the Hoshi Shinchi Literary Award judges, most of us probably can’t tell the difference.
-For example, organizations like the Associated Press, Yahoo, and Comcast use Wordsmith software offered by Automated Insights, which automatically crafts blog posts, business reports, and sports summaries from spreadsheets.
+For example, organizations like the Associated Press, Yahoo, and Comcast use Wordsmith software offered by Automated Insights (or it’s main competitor, Narrative Science), which automatically crafts blog posts, business reports, and sports summaries from spreadsheets.
 Wordsmith inputs data into user-designed sentences like its playing a game of ad libs.
 You can read our full description of the software’s capabilities here and watch the company’s explainer video below.

 Wordsmith seems ideal for statistical analyses and writing tasks in which numbers are the most important part of the content, though Automated Insights insists Wordsmith can also tackle important marketing narratives as well.
 But how does the software hold up against it’s human counterparts?
 National Public Radio (NPR) ran a quick study that faced off on of its White House correspondents against the Wordsmith system.
 Though Wordsmith wrote its article at an incredible speed, NPR listeners voted for the human correspondent-written article in terms of readability.